Playing the Long Game

 Reason 2: Authenticity

 Business development is not one-size-fits-all.
 Coaching works best when it’s personalized.
+Many lawyers can benefit from developing a unique specialty to enhance their marketing potential.
 It’s about helping you understand your authentic style and using those attributes to build your practice.
 No one is going to buy what you are selling unless you do it in that unique way that only you can.
-When business development coaches work with professionals, they spend a lot of time talking through a variety of factors including values, beliefs, communication styles and business approach.
+When business development coaches work with professionals, they spend a lot of time talking through a variety of factors, including values, beliefs, communication styles and business approach.

 Reason 3: Perspective

 Many times, we get stuck in our bubble.
+Networking with other lawyers can be crucial for generating qualified leads and fostering collaboration among firms.
 For instance, have you ever dismissed something because you tried it 10 years ago and it didn’t work?
 You can gain a new perspective from discussing your practice with a trusted advisor who can help you navigate approaches from all sides.
 Perspective is crucial to business development.

 Reason 4: Pivot

-Conferences have been canceled or delayed, in-person networking is nonexistent until further notice, and most in-person avenues for meeting new clients have been shut down.
-How are you working to pivot your business development in the pandemic?
-A coach can help find new ways to connect with potential clients and leave a meaningful impression even in these unusual circumstances.
+How have you pivoted your business development activities?
+A coach can help find new ways to connect with potential clients and leave a meaningful impression, even in unusual or changing circumstances.

 Related:Top 20 Legal Marketing Posts of the Year